Listen to this policy:

 Adoption — Intercountry adoption: adopting a tamaiti from overseas

-This policy provides an overview of the intercountry adoption policy and process to adopt a tamaiti from overseas.Who this policy applies to
+This policy provides an overview of the intercountry adoption policy and process to adopt a tamaiti from overseas.Practice framework prompts for this policy

 This policy applies to our work with New Zealand citizens and permanent residents adopting a tamaiti from another country.